12 Effective Ways to Use Facebook to Drive Traffic to Your Blog & Website

 10. Share Other People’s Blog Content

-While it may seem counterintuitive, sharing other people’s content is actually a brilliant strategy in driving more traffic to your blog site.
+While it may seem counterintuitive, sharing other people’s content is actually a brilliant strategy in driving more traffic from Facebook to your blog and website.

 Social media is all about sharing.
 So, share blog content from industry leaders, your Fans, and other reputable sources.
 Use articles that are relevant to your market, and that relate to your business too.